Part 3: Guidance on completing the consent form template

 "I voluntarily consent to participate in this study."

-Investigation team member who interacted with the participant
+Investigation team member who interacted with the subject

-The person who interacted with the participant in seeking the consent should sign the consent form, under words such as:
+The person who interacted with the subject in seeking the consent should sign the consent form, under words such as:

-If the person interacting with the participant is not the Principal Investigator, consideration should also be given to having him/her also sign under wording such as:
+If the person interacting with the subject is not the Principal Investigator, consideration should also be given to having him/her also sign under wording such as:

 I am committed to conducting this study in compliance with all the ethical standards that apply to projects that involve human participants.